Yelp/terraform-provider-signalform/docs/index.md

 ### Build debian package from source

-If you want to build your package targeting at the same time Ubuntu Lucid, Trusty and Xenial, then run:
+If you want to build your package targeting at the same time Ubuntu Trusty and Xenial, then run:
 ```shell
 make package
 ```